-Despite often finding myself contemporaneously scribbling notes and thoughts when reading, I have never quite managed to make it second nature.
-I would like to change that.
-Indeed, I have found writing notes to not only increase retention, but also as something which nudges me towards critically examining the content I am reading.
-Tangentially inspired by Mortimer J. Adler’s How to Read a Book, and with Goodread’s annual Reading Challenge in mind, this is my attempt of trying to read more books in a deliberate and mindful manner.
+Despite often finding myself contemporaneously scribbling notes and thoughts whilst reading, I have never quite managed to make it second nature despite very much wanting to.
+Indeed, I have found that writing notes not merely increases my understanding and retention as I am reading, it also nudges me towards critically examining the content I am consuming.
+Tangentially inspired by Mortimer J. Adler’s How to Read a Book, and with Goodread’s annual Reading Challenge in mind, this is my attempt of trying to read more books in a more deliberate manner.
 This post will thus not be a collection of reviews—nor is the inclusion of a book necessarily a recommendation.
-Instead, I will be writing a paragraph or two summarising each title and, where applicable, offer my own thoughts on the topic(s).
+Instead, I will be writing a paragraph or two summarising each title I read throughout 2019 and, where relevant, offer my own thoughts on the topic(s).
 If you would like to discuss a particular title, or have any recommendations, please feel free to reach out.

 Books read: xx